 The Big Home was constructed in three sections.
 The first portion was built in the 1790s, which included the front porch.
 The Allaires constructed the second part by adding on a kitchen in the 1820s.
 The last section, a three-story dormitory for boys apprenticing at the home, was added soon after the kitchen.
 After Mr. Allaire retired, he used the dormitory for private use such as guest rooms and ball/banquet hall.
 In 1950, a hurricane that hit the Monmouth County area destroyed most of the three-story dormitory as well as the upstairs of the Big Home.
 Most of the Big Home has been reconstructed, but, unfortunately, the boy’s dormitory area is in ruins.
 The home is currently set up as if the Allaire’s were currently living there.

-Tours are available from April to November on Saturdays and Sundays from 11 am to 4 pm and last around an hour.
-The House does charge a small fee for admission and no food, drinks, or photography are allowed.
+Tours are available from April to December 12pm-3:30pm.
+A guided tour takes about 20 to 30 minutes.
+The Historic Village does charge a small fee for admission and no food, drinks, or photography are allowed.